 Meteorological Forecasts at ESO Sites

 The first pages provide general tendencies for the south Pacific and the Chilean coast.
-The next pages are reconstructed radio-profiles above the sites of interest for ESO (La Silla, Paranal - VLT, and Chajnantor - ALMA).
+The next pages are reconstructed radio-profiles above Paranal, La Silla and Chajnantor).

 Note: The profiles are constructed from a bilinear interpolation: the four nearest points of the grid are